Punahele Soriano

-Punahele Michael Soriano (born November 22, 1992) is an American mixed martial artist who competes in the Middleweight division of the Ultimate Fighting Championship.
+Punahele Soriano (born November 22, 1992) is an American mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship.
+A professional since 2017, he has also fought in the PFL and Titan FC.

 Background

-As a senior at Kahuku High School in Laie, Hawaii, on the North Shore of Oahu, Soriano was the 171-pound state champion, after placing third in the state as a junior.
+As a senior at Kahuku High School in Laie, Hawaii, on the North Shore of Oahu, Soriano was the 171-pound state wrestling champion, after placing third in the state as a junior.
 In addition to being a high school state champion in wrestling, he was a high school state judo champion.
 He went on to wrestle Division-III at Wartburg College in Iowa, where he earned All-America honors at the 2014 NCAAs by placing seventh in the 197-pound bracket, in the process becoming the first qualifier from Hawaii.

 Soriano's interest in MMA started through friend and current UFC fighter Dan Ige, who invited Soriano to help train MMA fighters in wrestling.

 Mixed martial arts career

 Early career

+Soriano compiled an amateur record of 4–0, from 2015 until 2016.
 After making his professional debut in Hawaii on January 28, 2017, at X-1 World Events 45, and getting a first-round submission win, Soriano made his Middleweight and mainland debut on July 29, 2017, at PFL Everett against Jon Gover.
 He won the bout via first-round TKO.

 Soriano faced Rafael Celestino on April 6, 2019, at Titan FC 49.
 He won the bout via knockout in under a minute.

 After picking up a TKO win in just 45 seconds at V3 Fights 69 against James Horne, Soriano faced Jhonoven Pati on October 19, 2018, at LFA 52.
 He won the bout via a first-round rear-naked choke.

 Soriano was invited onto Dana White's Contender Series 17 on June 18, 2019, where he faced Jamie Pickett.
 He won the bout via unanimous decision, getting a UFC contract in the process and going past the first round for the first time in his MMA career.